tylernguyen/tylernguyen.xyz/docs/catalog/books.md

 - Galloway, Scott - _The Algebra of Happiness_
 - MacMillan, Margaret - _War: How Conflict Shaped Us_
 - Taleb, Nassim Nicholas - _Fooled by Randomness_
-- ” - _The Black Swan_
+- Taleb, Nassim Nicholas - _The Black Swan_
-- ” - _The Bed of Procrustes_
+- Taleb, Nassim Nicholas - _The Bed of Procrustes_

 ### Religion 💒

 - Fry, Stephen - _Mythos_
-- ” - _Heroes_
+- Fry, Stephe - _Heroes_
 - Skilton, Andrew - _A Concise History of Buddhism_

 ### Science, Economics, and Mathematics 🧪

 - Ackerman, Jennifer - _The Bird Way_
 - Akerlof, George A. and Shiller, Robert J. - _Animal Spirits: How Human Psychology Drives the Economy, and Why It Matters for Global Capitalism_
-- ” and ” - _Phishing for Phools: The Economy of Manipulation and Deception_
+- Akerlof, George A. and Shiller, Robert J. - _Phishing for Phools: The Economy of Manipulation and Deception_
 - Gawande, Atul - _Being Mortal: Medicine and What Matters in the End_
 - Geithner, Timothy F. - _Stress Test: Reflections on Financial Cries_
 - Godfrey-Smith, Peter - _Other Minds: The Octopus, the Sea, and the Deep Origins of Consciousness_
-- ” - _Metazoa: Animal Life and the Birth of the Mind_
+- Godfrey-Smith, Peter - _Metazoa: Animal Life and the Birth of the Mind_
 - Huff, Darrell - _How to Lie with Statistics_
 - Kahneman, Daniel - _Thinking, Fast and Slow_
 - Levitt, Steven and Dubner, Stephen - _Freakonomics_
 - Lewis, Michael -_Boomerang: Travels in the New Third World_
-- ” - _Moneyball_
+- Lewis, Michael; - _Moneyball_
-- ” - _The Big Short_
+- Lewis, Michael - _The Big Short_
-- ” - _The Fifth Risk_
+- Lewis, Michael - _The Fifth Risk_
-- ” - _The Premonition: A Pandemic Story_
+- Lewis, Michael - _The Premonition: A Pandemic Story_
 - Marshall, Tim - _Prioners of Geography: Ten Maps That Explain Everything About the World_
 - Mukherjee, Siddhartha - _The Emperor of All Maladies: A Biography of Cancer_
 - Zucker, Caren and Donvan, John - _In a Different Key: The Story of Autism_